 Adeline Heard died in August of 1939.

-In 1940, 439 Marlborough became the home of Stewart Toomey, a time study engineer for an automobile company, and his wife, Caterina (Catherine/Catheryn) (Longo) Toomey.
+In May of 1940, 439 Marlborough was purchased from the trust established under George Lewis’s will by Stewart Toomey, a time study engineer for an automobile company, and his wife, Caterina (Catherine/Catheryn) (Longo) Toomey.
 They previously had lived in Medford.

 The Toomeys continued to live and operate a lodging house at 439 Marlborough until about 1952, when they moved to 462 Beacon.